 - Silver + USDMNX

 - Milk Class III + USDNZD

 South African rand has weakened against USD more than 60% for last decade.
 It has contributed significantly to the platinum price decline.
 This is not surprising considering that South Africa is responsible for over 70% of the world’s extraction of metal.

-Despite the correlation coefficient seems to be indifferent, the simultaneous investment in platinum (50% of the portfolio) and USDZAR (50% of the portfolio) would have given excellent results in recent years, both in an improvement of a rate of return and risk reduction.
+Despite the correlation coefficient seems to be indifferent, the simultaneous investment in platinum (50% of the portfolio) and USDZAR (50% of the portfolio) would have given excellent results in recent years, both in improvement of rate of return and risk reduction.

 According to my calculation, risk would have decreased about 30%, while the rate of return would have increased almost 7 times in last 10 years.
 I’ve obtained very similar results when I’ve calculated the annualized rates of return for every possible pair of dates of open and close the investment during the discussed period.

 IRON RED + USDAUD